forgecrafted/vagrant-provision-ruby/README.md

 ## License

-Finishing Moves is Copyright Forge Software, LLC.
+Copyright (c) Forge Software, LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.